Scroll to top

 What causes male infertility?

-Most cases of male infertility are because of problems with a man’s sperm production or delivery.
-The International Federation of Gynecology and Obstetrics has found several factors that impact your success while trying to conceive.
+Most cases of male infertility stem from problems with a man’s sperm production or delivery.
+The International Federation of Gynecology and Obstetrics has found several factors that impact success while trying to conceive.
 Common factors include obesity, smoking, nutrition, sexually transmitted infections, high testicular temperature, genital injuries and age.
 Although many men can father children later in life, research shows a man’s reproductive potential drops sharply after 35.

 • Quit smoking;

-• Reduce your alcohol intake to a maximum of 5 or 6 drinks per week;
+• Reduce alcohol intake to a maximum of 5 or 6 drinks per week;

-• Quit using marijuana which can reduce sperm production;
+• Quit using marijuana as it can reduce sperm production;

 • Maintain a healthy diet – some evidence suggests that the Mediterranean diet may be helpful ;

-• Avoid soy products which contain “phytoestrogens” – these are associated with lowering semen quality;
+• Avoid soy products which contain “phytoestrogens” that are associated with lower semen quality;

 • Exercise with moderate intensity 5-7 days per week for 30 minutes each time;